 (ii) the aggregate of all costs associated with a Cost Pass Through Event with respect to that year; plus

-(iii) additional operating and maintenance costs associated with Extensions and Expansions which are included in Service Provider’s Capital Base at the commencement of the Fourth Access Arrangement Period, but which are not included in the forecast capital expenditure for 2013 to 2017 as shown in Table 11.2 of the Access Arrangement Information.
+(iii) additional operating and maintenance costs associated with Extensions and Expansions which are included in Service Provider’s Capital Base at the commencement of the Fifth Access Arrangement Period, but which are not included in the forecast capital expenditure for 2013 to 2017.

 (g) For the purposes of calculating the benefit sharing allowance (Bt) in the years 2018 to 2021, the actual and forecast operating costs in 2013 to 2016 must be reduced to real 2011 dollars.
 The calculated allowance (Bt) in each year must then be adjusted by the actual and forecast CPI change between 2011 and that year (2018 to 2021).